 Local arts and cultural groups and individuals, can apply for funding for specific short-term projects during two rounds each year.

 Out-of-Round submissions are available under the Developing Regional Skills category for professional development opportunities that unexpectedly become available out of the normal local RADF rounds.
+Applicants are advised processing may take up to six weeks .

-Received submissions are assessed through locally determined policy, by a local committee of dedicated arts and community representatives.
+Submissions are assessed through locally determined policy, by a local committee of dedicated arts and community representatives.

 Building project development and arts business skills with mentoring, consulting and training opportunities